-Naturally occurring diamonds are formed over millions of years in the Earth’s mantle, as a result of heat and pressure from the Earth’s gravity.
+Naturally occurring diamonds are formed over millions of years deep within the Earth’s mantle over billions of years, as a result of heat and pressure from the Earth’s gravity.

 - Diamonds originate from carbon that became trapped in the upper or lower mantle during the creation of the Earth.